turtacn/mha4rdb/README.md

 For specific deployment and running steps, as well as configuration details for different modes, please refer to the detailed [Deployment Guide](https://www.google.com/search?q=docs/deployment_guide.md) (To Be Completed).

 ## 6\.
-Integration with 基础设施
+Integration with [5]基础设施

-基础设施 infrastructure software can integrate with MHA Agents by including the `pkg/client` package.
-The MHA Client provides interfaces to query cluster status, get the Leader address, etc. 基础设施 services can use this information for database connection management and fault handling.
+[5]基础设施 infrastructure software can integrate with MHA Agents by including the `pkg/client` package.
+The MHA Client provides interfaces to query cluster status, get the Leader address, etc. [5]基础设施 services can use this information for database connection management and fault handling.

-基础设施 services are responsible for connecting to the VIP for normal database read/write operations.
+[5]基础设施 services are responsible for connecting to the VIP for normal database read/write operations.
 Upon detecting a Leader switch event (obtained via the MHA Client), they should update their internal connection state or perform other necessary coordination logic.

 ## 7\.
 Contributing